 For instance, Cord Blood Registry (CBR) is one of the oldest and largest private cord blood banks around, and is accredited by the AARB.
 This seems like a solid choice and is recommended by our friends at Twiniversity.

 One Last Thing to Consider

-Recent research in the US, UK and Canada points to possible benefits of delayed cord clamping (for approximately 1-3 minutes, though some professionals say to delay until the cord stops pulsating) after delivery of healthy, full-term babies.
+Recent research in the US, UK, and Canada points to possible benefits of delayed cord clamping (for approximately 30-60 seconds, though some professionals say to delay until the cord stops pulsating) after delivery of healthy, full-term babies.
+ACOG officially recommends this, for example.
 For parents who plan to store or donate their baby’s cord blood, the delayed clamping may affect the volume and quality of the cells.
 Discuss this with your provider.

 The Bottom Line

-In summary, it’s certainly not going to hurt to privately bank your baby’s cord blood, but you need to understand what you are actually getting for your money.
-“A very expensive insurance policy you will likely never use,” said one OB/GYN.
+In summary, it’s certainly not going to hurt to privately bank your baby’s cord blood, but you need to understand what you’re actually getting for your money: “A very expensive insurance policy you will likely never use,” said one OB/GYN.

 Also, make sure you understand the motivations behind the people that are peddling the pamphlets; they’re getting paid a lot of money in referral fees (et tu, Pea in the Pod??).